-EPS enables prescribers to send prescriptions electronically to a dispenser of the patient's choice.
+EPS enables prescribers - such as GPs and practice nurses - to send prescriptions electronically to a dispenser (such as a pharmacy) of the patient's choice.
 This makes the prescribing and dispensing process more efficient and convenient for patients and staff.

 Supports anyone looking to develop a new national indicator by providing an open and transparent way of assuring indicator methodologies.